MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 1. Sign up and Login
 1. Associate posts and comments with their author
 1. Make comments on comments
-1. Vote a post up
+1. Vote a post up or down
-1. Vote a comment up
-1. Sort posts by # of votes

 # New Post Form